infinitel8p/Security-Cam/WIFI.md

         @reboot /home/pi/start-ap-managed-wifi.sh
         ```

+Continue to [SCRIPT.md](./SCRIPT.md) to set up bluetooth and the script.

-**Note:** These instructions are tested on Raspbian Buster.
+***Note:** These instructions are tested on Raspbian Buster.
 Shoutout to [TheWalrus](https://blog.thewalr.us/2017/09/26/raspberry-pi-zero-w-simultaneous-ap-and-managed-mode-wifi/) for the original instructions.
 A comment under the post pointed out that the instructions depend upon if-up and if-down system which is no longer used in Raspian Buster.
-You might want to visit the original post for more information.
+You might want to visit the original post for more information.*

 >These instructions depend upon if-up and if-down system used by Raspbian Stretch version.
 >